-Federal Direct Loan Programs - Undergraduate Loans
+Federal Direct Loan Programs: Undergraduate Loans

 Federal Direct Loans are variable-fixed rate loans.
-Go to www. studentaid. ed.gov for up-to-date current interest rates.
-There is an upfront Direct Loan Origination Fee of 1.051 % on these loans.
+There is an upfront Direct Loan Origination Fee on these loans.
+Go to studentaid.ed.gov for up-to-date current interest rates and Direct Loan Origination Fee percentages.
 This amount is deducted from the amount borrowed before the aid is sent to the school.

 Principal and interest payments on the need based Subsidized Direct Loans are deferred until the student graduates, drops below half time enrollment, or withdraws from the University.
+No interest accrues on these loans until the student is no longer in school or drops below half-time enrollment status.

-Only the principal is deferred on the non-need based Federal Unsubsidized Direct Loans.
+Principal and interest payments are deferred on the non-need based Federal Unsubsidized Direct Loans.
+Interest accrues on these loans when the aid is disbursed to the school.
 Loan amounts vary based on academic status, enrollment status, and whether the student is "dependent" or "independent" per the Department of Education policy.
 Current loan limits are as follows:

-Dependent Students

-(except students whose parents can borrow Plus)
+Dependent Students (except students whose parents can borrow Plus)